 Anchored beside the region’s best natural harbour is noble Genoa.
 Known as La Superba (the Superb One) to biased locals, it’s a city that ruled over one of the finest maritime empires in medieval Europe.

-Even if we found the city centre of Genoa charming, we fell in love with the fishing port, Boccadasse.
+Even if I found the city centre of Genoa charming, I fell in love with the fishing port, Boccadasse.
 Once a separate fishing village, it appears like a sawn-off chunk of Cinque Terre.
-It is a true “city within the city”, and we loved walking around its colourful alleyways, always with a view on the sea.
-Although the weather wasn’t quite with us this day and the wind made every step quite a challenge, we loved our time there!
+It is a true “city within the city”, and I loved walking around its colourful alleyways, always with a view on the sea.
+Although the weather wasn’t quite with us this day and the wind made every step quite a challenge, I loved my time there!

 - Where to eat

-We had lunch at the Trattoria Osvaldo and we loved it!
-I had the pasta with walnuts (pansoli in salsa di noci e pinoli) and Seb had the fish of the day and it was excellent!
-The waitress also recommended us some incredible local white wine to pair with our meals.
+We had lunch at the Trattoria Osvaldo and loved it!
+We tried the local Pansoti pasta with walnuts sauce and pine nuts and the Cortecce with asparagus, toasted almonds and pecorino cheese and it was excellent!
+The waitress also recommended me some incredible local white wine to pair with those meals.
+For desserts, the wild berries panna cotta and the chocolate cake were absolutely delicious!
 I highly recommend it if you are in Boccadasse.

 - Where to stay

-We stayed at the B&B Tube in Genoa near the main station Brignole and it was absolutely perfect!
-One of the best place we stayed at in Italy!
+I stayed at the B&B Tube in Genoa near the main station Brignole and it was absolutely perfect!
+One of the best place I stayed at in Italy!
 The room and bathroom were beautiful, spacious, clean and comfortable, but the best part was the free home-made buffet breakfast!
-We ate our weight of focaccia, croissants and bread with homemade jams and delicious coffee!
+I ate my weight of focaccia, croissants and bread with homemade jams and delicious coffee!

 - How to get there